 Using Functions

 Functions are a fundamental part of Sentrie that allow you to perform operations, transform data, and extend functionality.
-Sentrie supports two types of functions: built-in functions that are always available, and TypeScript module functions that you import using the use statement.
+Sentrie supports built-in functions (see Built-in Functions) that are always available without imports, and TypeScript module functions that you import using the use statement.

 Functions in Sentrie enable you to: